-- G. Article 14 within the ambit of Article 8 or Article 8 alone - 237.
-The relevant part of Article 8, the "Right to Respect for Private Life", provides: - "(1) Everyone has the right to respect for his private and family life, his home and his correspondence.
-(2) There shall be no interference by a public authority with the exercise of this right except such as is in accordance with the law and is necessary in a democratic society in the interests of ... public safety ... the protection of health and morals, or for the protection of the rights and freedoms of others". - a.
-Hardison's Article 8 Claims - 238.
-Hardison makes two claims under Article 8: - 1) The Act, as administered, regulates Hardison's private life and autonomy in a discriminatory and thus arbitrary manner contrary to Article 14 within the ambit of Article 8 on the grounds of "property", "drug preference" and/or "legal status". - 2) Alternatively, the Act regulates Hardison's private life contrary to Article 8. - b.
-Analysis of the First Article 8 Claim Conjunct Article 14 - 239.
-Hardison's first Article 8 claim is composed of a liberty right afforded by the State to the first and second comparator but denied to Hardison contrary to Article 14. - 240.
-Hardison characterises this liberty right as the "people's rights to make free and informed choices" in the peaceful production, commerce and/or use of "dangerous or otherwise harmful drugs" property subject only to reasonable, necessary and proportionate regulation. - 241.
-In Stec v United Kingdom, the ECtHR held that: - "Article 14 also applies to "those additional rights, falling within the scope of any Convention article, for which the State has voluntarily decided to provide".
-106 - 242.
-In addition, in Pretty v United Kingdom, the ECtHR said:
+G. Article 14 within the ambit of Article 8 or Article 8 alone

+238. The relevant part of Article 8, the "Right to Respect for Private Life", provides:

+"(1) Everyone has the right to respect for his private and family life, his home and his correspondence.
+(2) There shall be no interference by a public authority with the exercise of this right except such as is in accordance with the law and is necessary in a democratic society in the interests of ... public safety ... the protection of health and morals, or for the protection of the rights and freedoms of others".

+- a.
+Hardison's Article 8 Claims - 239.
+Hardison makes two claims under Article 8: - 1) The State, via the Act, regulates Hardison's private life and autonomy in a discriminatory and thus arbitrary manner contrary to Article 14 within the ambit of Article 8 on the grounds of "property", "drug preference" and/or "legal status". - 2) Alternatively, the State, via the Act, regulates Hardison's private life contrary to Article 8. - b.
+Analysis of Hardison's First Article 8 Claim Conjunct Article 14 - 240.
+Hardison's first Article 8 claim is composed of a liberty right afforded by the State to the first and second comparator but denied to Hardison contrary to Article 14. - 241.
+Hardison characterises this liberty right as the "people's rights to make free and informed choices" in the peaceful production, commerce and/or use of "dangerous or otherwise harmful drugs" property subject only to reasonable, necessary and proportionate regulation. - 242.
+In Stec v United Kingdom, the ECtHR held that:

+"Article 14 also applies to "those additional rights, falling within the scope of any Convention article, for which the State has voluntarily decided to provide".

+243. In addition, in Pretty v United Kingdom, the ECtHR said: